 Henry Grabar is a staff writer at Slate.
 He likes buildings, trains, and maps.

-Ruth Graham is a Slate contributor who writes about religion and culture.
+Ruth Graham is a Slate staff writer covering religion and culture.
 Her reporting has also appeared the New York Times Magazine, Politico Magazine, Marie Claire, and many others.
 She lives in a small town in New Hampshire.

 Rachelle Hampton is a Slate editorial assistant.
 Her prior employers include the New Republic, Smithsonian Magazine, and New America.
 She is a graduate of Northwestern University.

 Elliot Hannon is a staff writer at Slate covering breaking news of all sorts.
 Previously, he spent four years in New Delhi covering India for NPR and Time magazine.

 Aymann Ismail is a Slate staff writer.
 Before joining Slate, he was the video editor/photographer for Animal New York magazine, where he documented violent protests in Egypt, climbed bridges above the East River, explored subway tunnels with graffiti writers, and asked pet owners what they thought their dogs were thinking.

 Derreck Johnson is a Slate web designer.
 He is a graduate of LIU Post and a born-and-bred New Yorker (currently residing in Los Angeles).
 Prior to Slate, he held a position as a web production designer at Time Inc. for Essence.com and Essence Festival.